souravkv/RailAn/README.md

 4. Click "Create and Process Announcement"

 The system will:
-- Auto-detect the language
+- Auto-detect the language using AI (langdetect)
-- Translate to Hindi, Tamil, Telugu, Bengali, Kannada
+- Translate to Hindi, Tamil, Telugu, Bengali, Kannada using Google Gemini API
-- Generate audio files for each language
+- Generate audio files for each language (async processing)
 - Update display boards in real-time via WebSocket

 ### Display Board